-Management directors receive no additional compensation for service on the Board of Directors or any committee thereof.
-Directors of the Company are reimbursed for out-of-pocket expenses incurred in attending the Board of Directors and committee meetings.
+Management directors receive no additional compensation for their service on the Board or any committee thereof.
+Directors of the Company are reimbursed for out-of-pocket expenses incurred in attending Board and committee meetings.

 The elements of our non-employee director compensation consist of cash and equity.
-Our objective with director compensation is to position ourselves to attract and retain individuals with relevant business and leadership backgrounds and experience by providing a competitive package of cash and equity compensation.
+Our objective in establishing director compensation is to position ourselves to attract and retain individuals who have relevant business and leadership backgrounds and experience by providing a competitive package of cash and equity compensation.

 Total compensation for the Company's non-employee directors is determined in a manner similar to that for executives, which is described under the caption "Compensation Discussion and Analysis."
-The Compensation Committee of the Board of Directors (the "Committee") engages a third party compensation consultant to periodically review director compensation and make recommendations.
-The Committee reviews comparative data from the outside consultant and makes recommendations to the full Board for approval.
+The Compensation Committee of the Board (the "Committee") engages a third party compensation consultant to periodically review director compensation and make recommendations.
+The Committee reviews comparative data from the outside consultant and makes recommendations regarding director compensation to the full Board for approval.

 Director compensation is generally reviewed on a bi-annual basis.
-In August 2014, the Committee engaged a third party compensation consultant, Meridian Compensation Partners, LLC ("Meridian"), to conduct a market study of director compensation.
+However, due to the changes in the Board's leadership, the Committee engaged a third party compensation consultant, Meridian Compensation Partners, LLC ("Meridian"), to conduct a market study of director compensation in November 2017.
 Meridian obtained comparative data using published compensation surveys and proxy analysis of selected companies similar in size, location and industry.
 The companies included in the survey are consistent with those that we use to review executive compensation.